 - Santa Claus Rally (stock market rallies in December, usually the last week).
 The truth: According to The Stock Trader’s Almanac, since 1950, the average gain for this period of the year has been 1.3%, and since 1969, it has generated positive returns 75% of the time.

 - Sell in May and Go Away (November 1 – April 30 are considered the best months of the year for the markets).
 The truth: A report by Barclays found that average returns from 1970-2017 were stronger between November and April than they are in May through October.

 - The January Barometer (as goes January, so goes the rest of the year).
 The truth: According to Fidelity, in regard to the U.S. markets, “an up January has generally been bullish for stocks, particularly when the market has gained more than 5% in January.”
-Since 1945, the January barometer held true 75% of the time when the market was up in January.
+Since 1945, the January barometer held true 75% of the time when the market was up in January (as has been the case so far this year).
 But, declines in January have not reliably predicted a weaker year.

 - The Presidential Market Cycle (first year following a presidential election is usually the worst, with the third and fourth years seeing above-average performance).
 The truth: History bears out the cycle; but with President Trump, the pattern changed.
 Whether or not that will continue into the future remains to be seen.

 - October is a Scary Month (many market crashes have occurred in October—Panic of 1907, Black Tuesday 1929, Black Thursday 1929, Black Monday 1929 and Black Monday 1987).
 The truth: October is the most volatile month.
 According to CFRA Research from 1950 to present day, “The S&P 500 on average registers more daily moves of at least 1% in October than in any other month.”
 On the flip side, however, going back to 1950, the S&P 500 has averaged a gain of 0.7% in October, according to The Stock Trader’s Almanac.